Master Plant Dieta

 What is a Master Plant Dieta and how does it work?

 Throughout the master plant dieta, whether endured for a long time with the view to becoming a maesro curandero, or for a shorter time as is the case on our retreats, the types of plants and the order in which they are consumed will be determined by the maestro curandero.
-Put diffrently, the order and kinds of mastr plants (teacher plants or trees) are not random, they are especially tailored to the individual.
+Put differently, the order and kinds of mastre plants (teacher plants or trees) are not random, they are especially tailored to the individual.

 The Master Plant Dieta may well be the most powerful and for some of us, the most challenging sacred medicine ritual we commit to whilst on retreat.